Jump back to chapter selection.

 Attachments/Script 85.webp|700

-The correlation function approaches a finite value on long distances in the presence of a BoseEinstein condensate.
+The correlation function approaches a finite value n0 (condensate density) at long distances in the presence of a Bose-Einstein condensate.
+This is called off-diagonal long-range order.

 Ψ^(r)=1Vka^keikr=a^0V+1Vk0a^keikr

-The correlation function suggests the following approximation: a^0a0=N0.
-For a Bose-Einstein condensate we may replace the operator a^0 simply by a complex number, such that
+The correlation function suggests the following approximation for a Bose-Einstein condensate: replace the operator a^0 by a complex number (c-number), a0=N0eiϕ.
+Thus,

-with ψ0(r)=n0eiϕ, where ϕ is an arbitrary phase and n0=N0/V. In a uniform system this phase does not affect the physical properties.
-This so-called Bogolyubov approximation is, of course, incompatible with the occupation number representation.
+with ψ0(r)=a0V=n0eiϕ, where ϕ is an arbitrary phase and n0=N0/V. In a uniform system this phase does not affect the physical properties.
+This so-called Bogoliubov approximation is, of course, incompatible with the occupation number representation (which assumes a fixed particle number).
 On the other hand, it is possible for a condensate state whose particle number is not fixed.
 Indeed a state incorporating this property is a coherent state.

 Coherent State: